Get ready for Path to Treaty

 Key challenges include:

-• knowing what types of records your agency holds or where records are located as they may be held within your own agency, offsite with a third-party storage provider or at QSA.
+- knowing what types of records your public authority holds or where records are located as they may be held within your own public authority, offsite with a third-party storage provider or at QSA.

 Permanent records relating to Aboriginal and/or Torres Strait Islander peoples are a valuable source of information for communities and should be considered for transfer to Queensland State Archives.